ocadotechnology/newrelic-alerts-configurator/newrelic-alerts-configurator/README.md

 - nrql conditions (optional) - Collection of [alerts NRQL conditions](#alerts-nrql-condition) which needs to be configured for your alerts policy.
 - channels (optional) - Collection of [alerts channels](#notification-channel) which needs to be configured for your alerts policy.
-  If no channels are set, your alerts policy won't have any alerts channels.

 If policy with given policy name exists - it will be updated.